ALL Metrics

 According to the UK Office for National Statistics,1 rates for COVID-19 unvaccinated adults in England “were higher for Black Caribbean, Black African and White Other ethnic groups.
 Rates were also higher for those living in deprived areas, who have never worked or are long-term unemployed, who are limited a lot by a disability, … or who are male.”
 The statement aligns with vaccine hesitancy research2,3 and further indicates that unvaccinated have inferior health at the outset compared to vaccinated, inducing biased comparisons as the groups are not randomly assigned.
 Therefore, matching, balancing,4 or controlling for potential confounders, e.g., ethnicity, employment-, disability-, socioeconomic status, and gender, may debias the results.5 However, variables accounting for potentially confounding effects are often unavailable or unknown, and including those available but unknowingly improper can increase bias.6 In line with the reasoning, York (Ref.
 6, p.
 675) showed that “unless all potential confounding factors are included in an analysis (which is unlikely to be achievable with most real-world data-sets), adding control variables to a model in many circumstances can make estimated effects … less accurate.”Norwegian research exemplifies that showing 30% lower all-cause mortality among COVID-vaccinated compared unvaccinated, 18-44 years, and 58% when including control variables.7 The findings are unattributable to a vaccine effect as close to zero young people died of COVID-19 in Norway,8 and illuminate two issues: (i) COVID-19 vaccinated and unvaccinated have different health status at the outset and (ii) including control variables can make estimates less, not more, accurate, both consistent with my outline above.

-Hence, I argue there is a research gap concerning valid estimations between non-randomized groups, such as COVID-19 vaccinated and unvaccinated, which is challenging even when including seemingly relevant control variables that can actually deteriorate the results.7 To address the research gap, using English data covering 26 months from Apr 21 to May 23,9 I elaborate an achievable approach by comparing all-cause mortality among COVID-19 vaccinated and unvaccinated with mortality not involving COVID-19.
-In the Methods section, I explain it in full detail.
+Hence, I argue there is a research gap concerning valid estimations between non-randomized groups, such as COVID-19 vaccinated and unvaccinated, which is challenging even when including seemingly relevant control variables that can actually deteriorate the results.7 To address the research gap, using English data covering 26 months from Apr 21 to May 23,9 I explain an achievable approach by contrasting all-cause mortality among COVID-19 vaccinated and unvaccinated with mortality not involving COVID-19 among COVID-19 vaccinated and unvaccinated.

-The study’s research question is accordingly as follows: Applying the approach addressed above (which I further elaborate on in the Methods section), how do the mortality patterns differ in England from Apr 21 to May23 between COVID-19 vaccinated and unvaccinated?
-The study’s major contribution is to illustrate how comparing mortality involving and not involving COVID-19 can assess valid estimates between non-randomized groups of vaccinated and unvaccinated.
+The study’s research question is accordingly as follows: Applying the approach addressed above, how do the mortality patterns differ in England from Apr 21 to May 23 between COVID-19 vaccinated and unvaccinated?
+The study’s major contribution is to illustrate how contrasting all-cause mortality with mortality not involving COVID-19 may indicate valid estimates between non-randomized groups of vaccinated and unvaccinated.

-Studies have further indicated that COVID-19 vaccination can prevent mortality,1117 but along with research showing that antibody levels were a superior predictor,18 the effect declines,19 and research has even shown “a positive correlation between people fully vaccinated and COVID-19 mortality”.20 Applying my approach to the English data, I particularly contribute to the research on the link between COVID-19 vaccination and mortality, as most previous studies have been carried out in non-randomized contexts and, accordingly, even in the presence of control variables, exposed to challenges concerning validity addressed above.
+Studies have indicated that COVID-19 vaccination can prevent mortality,1016 but the effect declines.17 Applying my approach to the English data, I particularly contribute to the research on the link between COVID-19 vaccination and mortality, as most previous studies have been carried out in non-randomized contexts and, accordingly, even in the presence of control variables, exposed to challenges concerning validity addressed above.

 Methods